-Iyengar yoga, one of the world’s most widely practiced forms, emphasizes correct alignment of all parts of the body within each pose.
+Iyengar yoga, one of the world’s most widely practiced system, emphasizes correct alignment of all parts of the body within each pose.
 This precision builds strength and stamina, balance and flexibility, and a new sense of well-being.
 Achieving meditation in action, students learn to exist fully and vibrantly in the present moment.

 An Iyengar Yoga teacher clearly demonstrates the postures and brings the students’ attention to specific teaching points to better understand and perform each pose.

 Smaller class sizes and individual attention are a great advantage for students of this method.
 Iyengar teachers are trained to observe all students in a class and ensure that all students are participating in a safe and beneficial way.
-At Iyengar Yoga of Bend, our classes average between 5 -15 students in a spacious, light-filled room with the Cascade mountains as our backdrop.

 Under the teacher’s well-trained eye, students receive feedback and adjustments to their poses, assuring safe practice.
 Intelligent and purposeful sequences of poses are taught which build skill and understanding as students progress from posture to posture, class to class, year to year unique to each level.
 Students begin with standing poses.
 In time, other postures are added, including forward bends and back bends, twists, inversions and restorative poses.